Abhiek187/Abhiek187/README.md

     "Exercising 💓",
     "Investing in Crypto 💲"
   ],
-  "funFact": "I did marching band and play the flute and piccolo. 🎼" }
+  "funFact": "I play the flute and piccolo and did marching band. 🎼" }
 ```